vedang-patil-23/Plivo-IVR-System/README.md

-# InspireWorks - Plivo IVR Demo
+# Plivo Project - InspireWorks IVR Demo

 The application makes an outbound call and presents the recipient with a multi-level phone menu for a simulated customer support line.
 The project is a Demo IVR System using Plivo API.